Kernel357/Zirok/README.md

 ## Features
 - Integration into your project

-- Support 8 room templates, you can also add them yourself
+- Support 8 room patterns, you can also add them yourself

-- You can control which templates will be include in your dungeon, and you can also control the number of rooms of a particular template in your dungeon.
+- You can control which patterns will be include in your dungeon, and you can also control the number of rooms of a particular pattern in your dungeon.

 - Configurable number of rooms